-Kate Lewis is a British-born, multi-genre guitarist and educator who divides her time between the UK and USA.
-She began her classical guitar studies with the Trinity College of Music in London and earned a Bachelor’s (BMus Hons, 1998) and Master’s Degree (MMus, 2000) in Classical Guitar Performance at the University of Southern California in Los Angeles.
-At USC she studied with Scott Tennant, James Smith and William Kanengiser (chamber music) and participated in master classes with some of the world’s leading classical guitarists including Pepe Romero, Christopher Parkening and Roland Dyens.
-Kate began her teaching career at USC, is Director of Guitar Studies at Los Angeles Valley College and is also a member of the music faculty at California State University, Northridge in Los Angeles.
+Kate Lewis is a multi-genre guitarist, educator and researcher.
+She began her guitar studies through the Trinity College of Music in London and earned a BMus(Hons) and MMus in Music Performance at the University of Southern California (USC) in Los Angeles.
+At USC she studied with Maestro Scott Tennant and participated in masterclasses with some of the world’s leading classical guitarists including Pepe Romero, Christopher Parkening and Roland Dyens.
+In 2018, Kate completed a PhD in Musicology with a focus on popular guitar research, working with supervisors Dr Milton Mermikides and Professor Allan Moore.

 Kate began her teaching career at the University of Southern California, and has held the position of music lecturer at a number of universities internationally, including California State University, Northridge and the University of Surrey.

 Kate has performed extensively in the US and Europe as a classical soloist and as a member of numerous chamber ensembles (including Out Strung Duo, Critical Mass Duo).
 She has been broadcast on radio stations throughout the US and Europe and has numerous credits as a session musician.
 In addition to being a prize-winning classical guitarist, Kate has extensive performing and recording experience with popular music groups, playing with a number of bands in the alternative rock and pop scene in Los Angeles and in the UK.